 Here’s the background.
-This week, the newspaper’s website covered the story of Bob Ward, a Northampton Town supporter who was rightly appalled to see the country’s biggest payday loan website, Wonga.com, promoting itself through his club’s website.
+This week, the newspaper’s website covered the story of Bob Ward, a Northampton Town supporter who was appalled to see the country’s biggest payday loan website, Wonga.com, promoting itself through his club’s website.

-He then discovered that the firm was advertising through 17 other football clubs, thanks to a digital package offered through the Football League – and their fans were none too happy either.
+He then discovered that the firm was advertising through 17 other football clubs, thanks to a digital package offered through the Football League – and their fans were not too happy either.
 Collectively, they began a campaign to persuade their clubs to leave out the Wonga adverts in their digital advertising, and to urge other fans to write to their clubs on the issue.
 In a letter to the Guardian, they said:

 We would prefer “our” clubs, and Football League Interactive, to seek other forms of advertising revenue than earning money from the dubious activities of Wonga.com.
 If they really wish to advertise short-term loans for their fans in these difficult financial times, then perhaps it would be better to give publicity to their local credit unions.

 This frustrating problem was, quite literally, brought home to me on Easter Weekend.
 I’m enjoying being at my parents’ house in Edinburgh, not least because they have the luxury of Virgin Media, so I settled down to watch Stoke play Wolves on ESPN on Saturday afternoon (readers of this blog will know I have a newfound love of the beautiful game after going to Craven Cottage, the home of my local club Fulham, last year).
-But my enjoyment was somewhat compromised by realising that as of last month, ESPN’s coverage is sponsored by Wonga.
-On top of that, it began sponsoring Blackpool at the height of its premier league fame last season and now pays for the shirts at Edinburgh team Heart of Midlothian.
+But my enjoyment was somewhat compromised by realising that, as of last month, ESPN’s coverage is sponsored by Wonga.
+On top of that, it began sponsoring Blackpool at the height of its premier league fame last season and now appears on the shirts at Edinburgh team Heart of Midlothian.